brayden-s-haws/no_code_forecasting/README.md

 The code for this is available in two forms:
 * A jupyter notebook file that you can run on the configuration of your choice
-* A xml file that is meant for importing into Hex
+* A yaml file that is meant for importing into Hex

 # Roadmap
 Currently there are a limited number of datasets available.
 The code is written in a manner to handle any dataset with at least one series of values and a corresponding series of dates.
 I would like to add a way for users to be able to upload their own dataset and run forecasts in it.